Skip to content

 - type <whoami>

 Note: This step is optional (Export the XML file in order to create a similar layout).
-This step can be ignored, but to get the best (desired) start layout, configure the start layout and tiles and import them.
+To achieve the desired start layout, configure the start layout and tiles, and then import them.

 Step 3: Create the XML with the MDM WMI Bridge Provider